mongodb/motor/README.rst

 Bugs / Feature Requests
 =======================

-Think you’ve found a bug?
+Think you've found a bug?
 Want to see a new feature in Motor?
 Please open a case in our issue management tool, JIRA:

 - `Create an account and login <https://jira.mongodb.org>`_.